umbraco/UmbracoDocs/umbraco-deploy/deploy-settings.md

 When reviewing a set of items for a deployment operation, Deploy will retrieve and include relations.
 It does this either via single database lookups, or by bringing all relations into memory in one step, and retrieving them from there.

 For small deployment operations, the former is the more optimal approach.
-It gets slow though when the number if items being transferred is large.
+It gets slow though when the number of items being transferred is large.

 The cut-off before switching methods is set by this configuration value, and it defaults to an operation size of `100` items.